diagrid-labs/streaming-pubsub-python/README.md

-# Streaming benchmark in the Dapr python-sdk
+# Streaming PubSub in the Dapr Python SDK

-This benchmark compares the performance of regular pub/sub and streaming pub/sub features in the Dapr Python SDK.
-It includes a Go-based publisher to simulate high-throughput scenarios.

-## Prerequisites
+These examples demonstrate how to use the Dapr Python SDK to create a subscriber application that listens to a topic and receives messages from a publisher application.
+The subscriber application can be run in two modes: regular subscription and streaming subscription.

+## Running in self-hosted mode
+### Prerequisites for running locally
 **1. Install Dapr CLI and Runtime**
 Ensure that you have Dapr installed on your system:
 ```bash